 It is unlawful to employ an alien who cannot legally work in the United States.
-When you hire a household employee to work for you on a regular basis, you and the employee must each complete part of the Immigration and Naturalization Service (INS) Form I-9, Employment Eligibility Verification.
+When you hire a household employee to work for you on a regular basis, you and the employee must each complete part of the U.S. Citizenship and Immigration Services (USCIS) Form I-9, Employment Eligibility Verification.
+The Bureau was formerly called the Immigration and Naturalization Service, or INS.
 You must verify that the employee is either a U.S. citizen or an alien who can legally work and you must keep Form I-9 for your records.
-You can get the form and the INS Handbook for Employers by calling 1-800-375-5283, or by visiting the INS Web Site at www.ins.usdoj.gov.
+You can get the form and the USCIS Handbook for Employers by calling 1-800-870-3676, or by visiting the USCIS website at www.uscis.gov.